n7tae/mrefd/README.md

 ## Installation

-Below are instructions for building either an mrefd reflector.
+Below are instructions for building an mrefd reflector.

 ### After a clean installation of Debian make sure to run update and upgrade